 - Lowers the cost of ticketing operation- This approach boosts productivity while bringing down ticket prices.
 Additionally, it decreases the operator’s running expenses and cash handling.

 - Interoperability for passengers- This means that customers can use a single card to pay for services at toll booths, parking lots, buses, trains, and other modes of public transportation.
-For each transportation operation, the passenger does not need to carry cash and various cards.
+The passenger does not need to carry cash and various cards for each transportation operation.

 Value Proposition of NCMC